Earth Observation for the Dutch Caribbean

 Back to LDE Thesis Labs page

-The Netherlands Space Office (NSO) promotes the use of satellite Earth Observation (EO) data to support various environmental and societal goals within The Netherlands and abroad.
 The NSO operates the national Satellite Data Portal, which offers free access to very high resolution EO data covering the territory of The Netherlands to users residing in the country.
-This data can be used to address environmental and climate change, urban liveability, and air and water pollution.
+As of December 2023, the coverage of the Satellite Data Portal includes the Caribbean Netherlands: Bonaire, Saba, and Sint Eustatius.

 Main CHALLENGE